WebizenAI/devdocs/WebizenTechStack/VocabularyModelling/OntologyAppDev.md

 The development of an Application to support PCT ontology modelling requires a PCT ontology methods model to firstly be defined.
 This is being done as is illustrated via the  [[OntologyModelling]] notes; and this note, is intended to provide an aid to figuring out how those systems should be made able to work from a users point of view.

-There is a close relationship between the development of ontologies, and the [[TheValuesProject]] which thereby produces [[Values Credentials]] using ontologies.
+There is a close relationship between the development of ontologies, and the [[TheValuesProject]] which thereby produces [[ValuesCredentials]] using ontologies.
 Applications are developed to make use of ontologies as a native API method.

 Here's a link for those who want to learn about [[UnderstandingOntologies]].